-The Verification of Exchange On-Premise EWS service can be implemented by using a very powerful and recommended tool named: Microsoft Remote Connectivity Analyzer
+The Verification of Exchange On-Premise EWS service can be implemented by using a very powerful and recommended tool named Microsoft Remote Connectivity Analyzer (MRCA).

-In the following screenshot, we can see an example of the required steps that we need to implement for verifying the availability of the Exchange On-Premise EWS service.
+In the following screenshot, we can see an example of the required steps that we need to implement to verify the availability of the Exchange On-Premise EWS service.